 Loans and receivables are subsequently measured at amortized cost using the effective interest method.
 Impairment losses are charged to net earnings in the period in which they arise.
-Finance charges are deferred and recognized over the life of the loan.

 Available-for-sale financial instruments are measured at fair value with changes in fair value charged or credited to other comprehensive income.
 Impairment losses are reclassified from other comprehensive income and charged to net earnings in the period in which they arise.